Joao-S-Martins/faasl/www/wintersmith/contents/homeitems/caroling/index.md

 ![Marching Instruments](1576839129_d62a4743be_m.jpg "More photos by peasap at http://www.flickr.com/photos/peasap/")

-Our musicians will be gathering in surprise locations Friday and Saturday, the 4th and 5th of December.
-The rumor is that we'll be somewhere near restaurants in Hayward on Friday and somewhere near a San Leandro shopping center on Saturday, before our membership dinner.
+Our musicians will be performing for the San Leandro Downtown Associations's _It's a Wonderful Night_ holiday festival Friday, December 1st.
+We'll also be entertaining our supporters and guests at our members appreciation dinner on Saturday, December 2nd.

-This is a fun, casual, and optional gig for our musicians who enjoy surprising crowds with a little Christmas music.
-Uniforms will be left at home, but remember to dress warmly.
+For these special engagements, uniforms will be left at home, but remember to dress warmly.
+Invite your musician friends to join us just for the fun of it.

 Keep you eyes on our Facebook page for last-minute updates and announcements.<br>
 For questions, call John Martins at {directify{John Martins:phone}}